27674385606

 In 2019, researchers from Project Zero presented six high-level exploits that allowed them to use iMessages to take over a user’s device.
 And in 2021, the Pegasus spyware was shown to exploit an iMessage vulnerability.
 However, Apple is quick to patch vulnerabilities when they appear.

 If you back up your iMessages to iCloud, these messages are encrypted using a key controlled by Apple, not you.
-While Apple has refused to create “back doors” into their system or weaken encryption, they and other tech companies do have a history of cooperating with authorities and turning over information stored on the cloud.
+While Apple has refused to create “back doors” into their system or weaken encryption, they, like other tech companies, are alleged to have a history of cooperating with authorities and turning over information stored on the cloud.

 Dust